 Rather than tracing the classic “castle loop” to the west along Highway 30, I headed due north, soon passing the hilltop ruins of Qasr Useikhim, one of three forts in Azraq Castle’s constellation: Roman border defenses, picked for their far-reaching views over the harra.

-The black rocky desert that fans past the junction of Safawi has been called the ‘Library of Jordan,’ its vast flatness hiding perhaps millions of inscriptions—from prehistoric pictographs to notes in a laundry list of languages.
+The black rocky desert that fans past the junction of Safawi has been called the ‘Library of Jordan,’ its vast flatness hiding perhaps millions of inscriptions—from prehistoric pictographs to notes in a laundry list of languages now dead.
 But I didn’t have time to get out and search the stones, racing onward to reach Ruwaished, the final stop on the drive to the border, halfway to the Euphrates from Amman.
 I then doubled back to the west for a few kilometres to meet my appointment at the edge of the highway, watching through my windshield as my 4×4 ride appeared on the northern horizon.
 I’d be driven the last stretch to Burqu, 20km along a sandy muddle of tracks, tracing a necklace of cairns to the Burqu Ecolodge, opened in 2021.

 Heading back, I next bumped into a visibly exhausted Bedouin goatherd, trudging at the head of a cloud of dust on his return to the family camp, set beside the new lodge.
 It had been another very long day with his flock (and his stash of bread and oil) in the baking harra.